-The 2018 Outpatient Department Visits public use data set consists of one event-level data file.
-The file contains characteristics associated with the outpatient (OP) event and imputed expenditure data.
+The 2018 Office-Based Medical Provider public use data set consists of one event-level data file.
+The file contains characteristics associated with the office-based (OB) event and imputed expenditure data.

-The 2018 outpatient public use data set contains 19,638 outpatient event records; of these records, 19,323 are associated with persons having a positive person-level weight (PERWT18F).
-This file includes outpatient event records for all household members who resided in eligible responding households and for whom at least one outpatient event was reported.
-Questions inquired whether someone in the family had a visit to an independent lab or testing facility for x-rays or other tests.
-An affirmative answer to these questions leads to the creation of an office-based provider event record or an outpatient department event record.
+The Office-Based Provider public use data set contains 193,439 office-based provider event records; of these records, 190,652 are associated with persons having a positive person-level weight (PERWT18F).
+This file includes office-based provider event records for all household members who resided in eligible responding households and for whom at least one office-based provider event was reported.

-Each record represents one household-reported outpatient event that occurred during calendar year 2018.
-Outpatient visits known to have occurred after December 31, 2018 are not included on this file.
-Some household members may have multiple outpatient events and thus will be represented in multiple records on this file.
-Other household members may have had no outpatient events reported and thus will have no records on this file.
-These data were collected during the 2018 portion of Round 3, and Rounds 4 and 5 for Panel 22, as well as Rounds 1, 2, and the 2018 portion of Round 3 for Panel 23 of the MEPS HC.
-The persons represented on this file had to meet either a) or b) below:
+Each record represents one household-reported office-based provider event that occurred during calendar year 2018.
+Office-based provider visits known to have occurred after December 31, 2018 are not included on this file.
+Some household members may have multiple events and thus will be represented in multiple records on this file.
+Other household members may have had no events reported and thus will have no records on this file.
+These data were collected during the 2018 portion of Round 3, and Rounds 4 and 5 for Panel 22, as well as Rounds 1, 2, and the 2018 portion of Round 3 for Panel 23 of the MEPS Household Component.
+The persons represented on this file had to meet either (a) or (b):

 - a) Be classified as a key in-scope person who responded for his or her entire period of 2018 eligibility (i.e., persons with a positive 2018 full-year person-level weight (PERWT18F > 0)), or - b) Be an eligible member of a family all of whose key in-scope members have a positive person-level weight (PERWT18F > 0).
 (Such a family consists of all persons with the same value for FAMIDYR.)
-That is, the person must have a positive full-year family-level weight (FAMWT18F>0).
+That is, the person must have a positive full-year family-level weight (FAMWT18F >0).
 Note that FAMIDYR and FAMWT18F are variables on the 2018 Full Year Consolidated Data File.

-Persons with no outpatient visit events for 2018 are not included on this event-level OP file but are represented on the person-level 2018 Full Year Population Characteristics file.
+Persons with no office-based medical provider visit events for 2018 are not included on this event-level OB file but are represented on the person-level 2018 Full Year Population Characteristics file.

-Each outpatient visit record includes the following information: date of the visit; whether or not the household member saw the doctor; type of care received; type of services (i.e., lab test, sonogram or ultrasound, x-rays, etc) received; medicines prescribed during the visit; flat fee information; imputed sources of payment; total payment and total charge; a full-year personlevel weight; variance strata; and variance PSU.
+Each office-based medical provider visit event record includes the following: date of the event; type of provider seen; type of care received; type of services (i.e., lab test, sonogram or ultrasound, x-rays, etc.) received, medicines prescribed during the event; flat fee information; imputed sources of payment; total payment and total charge of the office-based event expenditure; a full-year person-level weight; variance strata; and variance PSU.

-To append person-level information such as demographic or health insurance coverage to each event record, data from this file can be merged with 2018 MEPS HC person-level data (e.g. Full Year Consolidated or Full Year Population Characteristics files) using the person identifier, DUPERSID.
-Outpatient visit events on this file can also be linked to the MEPS 2018 Medical Conditions File and to the MEPS 2018 Prescribed Medicines File.
+To append person-level information such as demographic or health insurance coverage to each event record, data from this file can be merged with 2018 MEPS HC person-level data (e.g. Full Year Consolidated or Full Year Population Characteristics file) using the person identifier, DUPERSID.
+The office-based medical provider visit events can also be linked to the MEPS 2018 Medical Conditions File and MEPS 2018 Prescribed Medicines File.
 Please see Section 5.0 for details on how to merge MEPS data files.